German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 More Details can be found here [Preperaing Datasets for German Electra Github](https://github.com/German-NLP-Group/german-transformer-training)

+### Electra Branch --no-strip-accents
-Due to the `strip_accent` command you have to clone this repo [Electra no_strip_accents](https://github.com/PhilipMay/electra/tree/no_strip_accents) and change to branch `no_strip_accents`.
-Then run the command for building the tf dataset:
+Because we do not want to stip accents in our training data we made a change to Electra and used this repo [Electra no_strip_accents](https://github.com/PhilipMay/electra/tree/no_strip_accents) (branch `no_strip_accents`).
+Then created the tf dataset with:

 ```bash
 python build_pretraining_dataset.py --corpus-dir <corpus_dir> --vocab-file <dir>/vocab.txt --output-dir ./tf_data --max-seq-length 512 --num-processes 8 --do-lower-case --no-strip-accents
 ```

-The resulting TF Dataset is about xx GB in size.

 ## The training